LearnWeb3DAO/Junior-Track/Ceramic-SelfID.md

 So far, we can connect to Ceramic Network through Self.ID, but what about actually storing and retrieving data on Ceramic?

 We will consider the use case of building a decentralized profile on Ceramic.
-Thankfully, it is such a common use case that Self.ID comes with built in suport for creating and editing your profile.
+Thankfully, it is such a common use case that Self.ID comes with built in support for creating and editing your profile.
 For the purposes of this tutorial, we will only set a Name to your 3ID and update it, but you can extend it to include all sorts of other properties like an avatar image, your social media links, a description, your age, gender, etc.
 For readability, we will divide this into a second React component.
 This is the `RecordSetter` component we used above.

 Start by creating a new component in the same file.
 Outside your `Home` function, create a new function like this